-Bicycle/Pedestrian Facilities
+4. Bicycle/Pedestrian Facilities

 The City's goal is to encourage intra-city trips by bicycle and walking.
-The majority of the City is interconnected by sidewalks.
-The City currently does not have designated bicycle facilities.
-However, the City has developed a Bikeway Network Plan that proposes a series of bike lanes and multi-use paths.
+The majority of the Doral is interconnected by sidewalks.
+The City has developed a Bikeway Network Plan that contains a series of bike lanes and multi-use paths.
 Figure 4 shows the current and planned bikeway network in Doral.